Set of 2 Filters

 Free Delivery in the UK & EU

-Berkey PF-2 reduction elements are especially designed for use in conjunction with the Black Berkey water filters to adsorb the following unwanted elements found in drinking water.
+Berkey PF-2 reduction elements are specially designed for use in conjunction with the Black Berkey Water Filters to adsorb the following unwanted elements found in drinking water.

-Under normal conditions we recommend that each set of two PF-2 filters be replaced after approx. 3,785 liters.
-For instance the Royal Berkey system is about 12.3 liters, therefore the PF-2 filters should be replaced after (3,785/12.3) or 307 refills.
+Under normal conditions, we recommend that each set of two PF-2 filters be replaced after approx. 3,785 litres.
+For instance, the Royal Berkey system is about 12.3 litres, therefore the PF-2 filters should be replaced after (3,785/12.3) or 307 refills.
 If the system is refilled about one time per day, the PF-2s should be replaced after 10 months, if the system is refilled about twice per day, the PF-2s should be replaced about every five months.
 Actual capacity is dependent on the presence of other competing contaminants in the source water.
 High levels of fluoride, arsenic and heavy metals may reduce the capacity and efficiency of the elements.

 (Attention: PF-2 filters must be primed before use.)

 PF-2 filters contain high-grade activated alumina (Al2O3), which currently is the most efficient media available for extracting fluoride from water.
-Activated alumina is inert.
-Below are the results we obtained when testing the PF-2 filters (the water was not pre-filtered through the Black Berkey filter elements).
+The activated alumina is inert.
+Below are the results we obtained when testing the PF-2 filters (the water was not pre-filtered through the Black Berkey Filter Elements).
 The reduction over time is due to additional residual process dust being washed free from the PF-2 filter as the system is used.
-To give a scale for comparison purposes we include test results from a national brand toothpaste and water boiled in an aluminum pan.
+To give a scale for comparison purposes we include test results from a national brand of toothpaste and water boiled in an aluminium pan.